BradleyCulley/bradleyculley.github.io/_posts/2024-02-17-solved-and-unsolved.md

     </div>
 </p>
 <p>
-    CCC, and its purported experimental evidence, are not widely accepted by the scientific community.<br/>
+    The experimental evidence for CCC, and CCC as a whole, are not widely accepted by the scientific community.<br/>
     Whether it's true or not isn't the point though.
 Penrose gave it a serious shot.
 </p>
 <p>